loanahoang/loanhoang.30MFF.github.io/README.md

 ## Improvements:
 As a team member, I am satisfied with my team's result.
 I am glad that despite all the challenges that we encounter, we managed to have an interesting comic for the class.

-However, if I have more room for improvements, I would make the color palette more consistent between the book and the page.
-I would also figure out how to have the video have sound although it can be autoplayed and looped.
+However, if I have more room for improvements, I would make the color palette more consistent between the book and the website.
+I would also figure out how to have the video has sound while being autoplayed and looped.
+I would also want to have more responsive panels when mouse being hovered over them.

 ![](Comix1.png)
 ![](Comix2.png)